ivarref/double-trouble/README.md

 `com.github.ivarref.double-trouble/transact` does not return `tempids` nor `tx-data` for duplicate transactions.
-For regular transactions it `dissoc`s those keys so that you do not mistakenly rely on them when using this library ¯\\\_(ツ)\_/¯.
+For regular transactions it removes those keys so that you do not mistakenly rely on them when using this library ¯\\\_(ツ)\_/¯.

 ## Related